Sleep Apnea Awareness Month

 Airway health plays a crucial role in your child’s overall growth, behavior, and quality of sleep.
-In many cases, issues like pediatric sleep apnea go unrecognized because they present differently than adult sleep disorders.
-Children rarely “stop breathing” or feel excessively tired during the day—often, the only noticeable sign is nightly snoring or subtle behavioral changes.
+In many cases, issues like pediatric sleep apnea go unrecognized because they present differently from adult sleep disorders.
+Children rarely “stop breathing” at night or feel excessively tired during the day.
+Typically, the only noticeable sign is nightly snoring or subtle behavioral changes.

 What Is Airway Dentistry?

-Through early intervention, airway dentistry can guide proper growth of the jaws and face, helping children achieve:
+Airway dentistry can guide proper growth of the jaws and face through early intervention, helping children achieve:

 - Improved oxygen flow during sleep